rlauer6/perl-Amazon-Credentials/README.md

 # DESCRIPTION

-Perl module to find AWS credentials either in your environment, from your credentials files or your EC2 meta data.
+Perl module to find AWS credentials either in your environment, from your credentials files, your EC2 or container's metadata .
 See:

 ```
 perldoc Amazon::Credentials